project-info182/Avatar-Lab/README.md

 ##### Download Pretrained Weights

-> Check the official [Zonos TTS GitHub](https://github.com/Zyphra/Zonos) for model weight links and instructions on how to download model.
+> Check the official [E2 F5 TTS GitHub](https://github.com/SWivid/F5-TTS.git) for model weight links and instructions on how to download model.

 ```bash
 # Example: